ryan-mcclue/ryan-mcclue/src/knowledge.md

 - what are the compute resources required by your algorithm?
 - If in C/C++ can extract flash and RAM requirements for that.
   If python, probably need to run embedded Linux, pay a size cost power penalty for that if it's unnecessary.

+They might ask you how they work, where they would be appropriate to use, what tradeoffs there might be among various options, how you would implement them.

 embedded systems special purpose, constrained, often real time (product may be released in regulated environment standardsd, e.g. automotive, rail, defence, medical etc.)